-KAMALA D. HARRIS Attorney General State of California CALIFORNIA DEPARTMENT OF JUSTICE Privacy Enforcement and Protection Unit www.oag.ca.gov/privacy
+OFFICE OF THE ATTORNEY GENERAL CALIFORNIA DEPARTMENT OF JUSTICE

+PRIVACY ENFORCEMENT AND PROTECTION UNIT www.oag.ca.gov/privacy

 APPENDIX J: Breach Help - Consumer Tips Enclosure (English), Cont.

 - 2. Report any unauthorized transactions to your bank immediately to avoid liability.
 Your liability for fraudulent transactions is limited to \$50 if you report them within two days.
 Your bank may have a zero liability policy.
 But as time passes, your liability increases, up to the full amount of the transaction if you fail to report it within 60 days of its appearance on your bank statement.2 - 3.
 Consider cancelling your debit card.
 The card is connected to your bank account.
 Cancelling it is the safest way to protect yourself from the possibility of a stolen account number being used to withdraw money from your bank account.
 Even though it would likely be restored, you would not have access to the stolen money until after your bank has completed an investigation.